 The weather in Norway can range from clear blue skies, sparkling with sunlight and glittering snow, to snowstorms, hail, and darkness, sometimes all within the same hour.

-It's not only in the winter that the roads could be icy.
+It's not only in the winter that the roads may be icy.
 Norwegian weather is unpredictable, so slippery roads and poor visibility could occur in early autumn and late spring as well, and sometimes even for shorter periods in summer on high altitude mountain roads.

 Check the Vegvesen app or visit Vegvesen.no for the latest weather and driving condition updates.